agsafronenko/Sudoku/README.md

 - Automatic validation to ensure the puzzle is solvable
 - Quick solving with the efficient backtracking algorithm
 - Clear visual presentation of the solution
+- Animations for cell selection, number input, new puzzle board and puzzle solution

 ## Controls